How to See Segovia, the Best Day Trip from Madrid

 Alcazar of Segovia

-The Alcazar, with its many turrets, reminded us of a Disney Castle even though it was constructed in the 11th century built on top of an old Roman fortress.
+The Alcazar, with its many turrets, reminded us of a Disney Castle, even though it was built in the 11th century on top of an old Roman fortress.

 View of a cathedral over a valley